ryanczm/Analytic-Musings/_posts/2024-04-01-BP-statistical-review.md

 ## The Platts Periodic Table and Refinery Specs

 I soon realized the key was to understand the refinery diets and crude characteristics of each region.
 Platts provides a [_periodic table_]() of crude grades worldwide.
 I wanted to visualise this: so I manually scraped the data.
-Red and blue lines are API gravity thresholds for light (>34) and medium (>25).
+Red and blue lines are API gravity thresholds for light (>34) and medium (>25).\

 Here is the __interactive plot__ to play around with.
 The markers are scaled by field production levels.
 Hovering over a grade, we can see the location, specs and production levels.
 The text indicates grades that are used in a benchmark (e.g WAF, Urals, WTI, Dated Brent).
+Note: `plotly` doesn't do very well on iPhone/iPad so it's best viewed on desktop.

 {% include html_assets/platts.html %}